 [ Image ]

-From room to room, you respond to many different needs on the medical-surgical floor.
-Competing priorities may divide your attention and require you to be in multiple places at once.1 As a result, you’re constantly moving.2
+From room to room and hall to hall, you respond to many different needs on the medical-surgical floor.
+Competing priorities may divide your attention and require you to be in multiple places at once.1 As a result, you’re almost constantly moving.
+In fact, nurses usually spend no more than 30 seconds in a single location.2

-You may walk up to 5 miles per shift while managing tasks such as alarms, coordinating care, and looking for supplies.2 You work hard to make every step count, but you can spend up to 10 percent of your shift locating missing information, supplies, or equipment.3 Interruptions not only waste time; they can also affect quality of care.5
+You may walk up to 5 miles per shift while managing tasks such as alarms, coordinating care, and looking for supplies.2 You work hard to make every step count, but up to 10 percent of your shift can be consumed by breakdowns in internal supply chains.3 Interruptions not only waste time; they can also affect quality of care.5

 There’s good news.
-Every day, medical-surgical clinicians are using smarter workflows and technologies to help them reduce interruptions and save time.6 They’re using wireless monitoring and clinical decision support systems to help manage competing priorities.4 They’re reducing response times and improving care.4
+Every day, medical-surgical clinicians are using smarter workflows and technologies to help them reduce interruptions and save time on the wards.6 They’re using wireless monitoring and clinical decision support systems to help manage competing priorities.4 They’re reducing response times and improving care.4

-In this blog post, we’ll examine how space can present a challenge for working efficiently on the medical-surgical floor.
-Let’s see where time gets lost, and how you can reclaim it.
+In this blog post, we’ll examine how physical space can present a challenge for working efficiently on the medical-surgical floor.
+Let’s take a guided walking tour of the medical-surgical floor to see where your time can get lost, and how you can reclaim it.

-133Having enough electrical outlets near the bed for medical equipment is a problem for a lot of hospitals.
-When you have to plug in away from the bed, the cords can be a tripping hazard for the patient and the nurse.
+First Stop: Patient’s Room

-777 Other studies have implicated ia clinical3Issue #1: Walking Between Priorities Consumes Time and Energy
+Taking care of patients is likely why you decided to work in a hospital.
+But when you visit a patient’s room, you’re frequently interrupted.1 And that takes time away from your patients.

-• In one study, nurses spent no more than 30 seconds in a single location during a typical shift.
-The near-constant movement meant nurses walked a median of 3 miles during one shift.
+For example, a nurse’s attention can be derailed by the simple fact that rooms lack enough electrical outlets.3 What if a computer station on wheels blocks the sink because the only electrical outlets available are located above the sink?3

-• Walking between tasks can take time away from bedside care.
-Walking to the nurse’s station to answer the phone alone can take up to 58 minutes each day.
-When nurses saved time on walking, they spent more time spent on patient-care activities.
-And responding to alarms that may be life threatening.
+Other physical annoyances can interrupt a nurse’s workflow as well.
+A lack of space or cluttered layout can make it challenging to move a patient or complete other bedside tasks.7 Nurses in one study reported a total of 2,391 operational failures.7 Of those, 15.1 percent were attributed to floor layout.7 Other studies have implicated insufficient workspace as the underlying reason for 29 percent of clinical interruptions.3

-(solution: clinical decision support)
+But before you can devote all your attention to the patient on your first stop, you realize that you urgently need an IV pump.
+Now it’s off to the supply room.

-CTA: Clinical decision support systems can help you manage priorities while on the move.
+CTA: Mobile technology can help you manage priorities while on the move.
 See how.

-Issue #2: Operational Failures Can Waste Time
+Second Stop: Supply Room

-• Nurses cited missing or broken or missing equipment as the most common reason for operational failures — interruptions caused by lack of supplies or information.7 Each operational failure can take an average of 3 minutes to address.3
+Nurses cite equipment and supply problems as the most common reason for operational failures (interruptions caused by lack of supplies or information).7 Each operational failure can take an average of 3 minutes to address.3

-4 In one study, nurses experienced a total of 120 operational failures, consuming 12 percent of their day.3 Furthermore, nurses can spend up to 25 percent of their time looking for other staff members.1
+In total, nurses spend an average of 30 minutes of every shift tracking down equipment.4 In one study, nurses experienced a total of 120 operational failures, of which space and equipment insufficiency comprised 11 percent.3 Furthermore, nurses can spend up to 25 percent of their time looking for other staff members.1

-• Operational failures not only take up valuable time — they can contribute to burnout and negatively affect care.3 Operational failures can delay care by as much as 5.5 minutes.
-4
+Operational failures not only waste valuable time — delaying care by as much as 5.5 minutes – they can contribute to burnout and negatively affect patients.3

-8
+But tracking devices can help.
+Locating systems enable clinicians to find equipment, staff, and patients.4 After one hospital tagged its equipment with tracking technology, it reduced daily search time by 96 percent – from four hours to 10 minutes.8

-CTA: Remote monitoring can help you track patient conditions even when you’re many steps away.
-Learn more.
+CTA: Explore time-saving innovations that can help you improve care.
+Visit the resource site. [add link]